ocaml/ocaml.org/data/tutorials/wf_02_profiling.md

 assembler shown above.
 But there is the question of what actually calls `Smallest__entry` in the real program.
-For this OCaml includes a whole load of bootstrapping code which does things like starting up the garbage collector, allocating and initializing memory, calling initializers in libraries and so on.
+For this OCaml includes a whole load of bootstrapping code which does things like starting up the garbage collector, allocating and initialising memory, calling initialisers in libraries and so on.
 OCaml links all of this code statically to the final executable, which is why the program I end up with (on Linux) weighs in at a portly 95,442 bytes.
 Nevertheless the start-up time for the program is still unmeasurably small (under a